Vooges/Logitech-USB-Shifter/README.md

 # Logitech Driving Force Shifter USB Adapter

-This project will allow you to use a Logitech G29/G920 shifter as a standalone USB device.

 ## Prerequisites

 * Logitech Driving Force Shifter (Used with G29, G920, and G923 steering wheels)